 JONAS AND HIS MOTHER ARE COMING HOME TO DENMARK

-8-YEAR-OLD JONAS IS STUCK IN SYRIA
+8-YEAR-OLD JONAS IS NOW HOME

 RTC HAS TAKEN LEGAL ACTION AGAINST THE DANISH GOVERNMENT

-When the government decided to evacuate 14 of the children and their mothers from the Syrian detention camps, five Danish children were left behind because their mothers had had their citizenship administratively revoked
+When the government decided to evacuate 14 of the Danish children and their mothers from the Syrian detention camps, five Danish children were left behind because their mothers had had their citizenship administratively revoked

 Only if the mothers agreed to be separated from them would the children be able to return to Denmark – alone.